 Located on Crescent Lake alongside BoardWalk Inn and Yacht & Beach Club, the Swan & Dolphin are within walking distance of both Epcot and Disney’s Hollywood Studios.
 With this prime piece of real estate, the Swan & Dolphin actually have a better location (in my estimation) than half of the Disney-owned hotels at Walt Disney World.

 However, being that they are not Disney-owned hotels, there’s the unfortunate side of the pricing model used by the Swan & Dolphin.
-First, there is the non-optional resort fee.
-I’ll be blunt: this really grinds my gears.
-Originally a product of hotels in Vegas wanting to mislead consumers, many hotels there are now dropping it due to backlash.
-The FTC agrees that this practice is unfriendly to consumers, and has admonished some hotel owners for the practice.
+Namely, the non-optional resort fee.

-Even with the irritating resort fee plus a potential charged for parking rolled into the actual “out the door” price at the Swan & Dolphin, it comes out to around $250/night most days.
+Even with the irritating resort fee plus a potential charged for parking rolled into the actual “out the door” price at the Swan & Dolphin, it comes out to around $250/night many nights.

 Once you get inside those doors, getting past those domineering exteriors and frustrating pricing, there’s actually a lot to like about the Swan & Dolphin.
-For me, this starts with Starwood.
+For us, this starts with Marriott.

-I am an SPG cardholder and I’ve had the pleasure of staying at other Starwood hotels, and I’ve found it to be a solid brand with quality service.
-I am a big fan of Disney, but I don’t think hotel management is one of the company’s strong suits.
-In this regard, I think Starwood has the edge.
+We are Marriott Bonvoy Members, have stayed at many of the chain’s other hotels, and have found it to be a solid brand with quality service.
+We are big fans of Disney, but don’t think hotel management is one of the company’s strong suits.
+In this regard, Marriott has the edge.